Medicare Advantage Provider Resources

 - Completion of OIG and GSA SAM exclusion list screenings

-- Reporting FWA and compliance concerns to Quartz
+- Report FWA and compliance concerns to Quartz

-- Reporting and requesting use of offshore operations
+- Report and request use of offshore operations

 Each year, Quartz notifies FDRs via email of the deadline to submit the annual attestation.

-Quartz also conducts routine auditing and monitoring of its First-Tier Entities to further ensure their compliance.
-FDRs are required to cooperate and participate in these activities, which may, for example, require the First-Tier Entity to produce evidence that supports the attestation.
+Quartz also conducts routine auditing and monitoring of its FDRs to further ensure compliance.
+FDRs are required to cooperate and participate in these activities, which may, for example, require the FDR to produce evidence that supports the attestation.

-If an FDR fails to submit a satisfactory attestation by the deadline or fails to satisfy any Medicare compliance program requirements, such failures may lead to a corrective action plan or other contractual remedies (e.g., contract termination).
+If FDRs fail to submit a satisfactory attestation by the deadline or fail to satisfy any Medicare compliance program requirements, it may lead to the development of a corrective action plan; retraining, or other contractual remedies (e.g., contract termination).

 General Compliance and FWA Training

-As a First-Tier Entity, your organization must provide general compliance and FWA training to all applicable employees and downstream entities assigned to provide administrative and/or health care services for Quartz’s Medicare Advantage business.
+As a Quartz FDR, you must provide general compliance and FWA training to all applicable employees including temporary employees, volunteers, governing board members, and Downstream entities assigned to provide administrative and/or health care services for Quartz’s Medicare Advantage business.

-CMS no longer requires FDRs to complete its Medicare Parts C and D General Compliance and Combating Medicare Parts C and D Fraud, Waste, and Abuse Training.
-Instead, to comply with this requirement, FDRs may complete their own version of general compliance and FWA training specific to their organization’s needs or complete the general compliance and FWA training courses bulleted below:
+CMS no longer requires FDRs to complete its Medicare Parts and D General Compliance and Combating Medicare Parts C and D Fraud, Waste, and Abuse Training.
+Instead, to comply with this requirement, FDRs may complete their version of general compliance and FWA training specific to their organization’s needs, or complete the CMS standardized general compliance module from 2019 and the CMS standardized FWA Training Module bulleted below:

-Training must be completed within 90 days of initial hire/contracting and annually thereafter.
+Required education and training must be completed within 90 days of initial hire or the effective date of contracting when materials are updated, and annually after that.

 - Employee names